 Games are multifaceted artifacts and game engineering is a complex process that requires knowledge of design, psychology, and programming, to name only a few.

-Similar to games, gamification aims to invoke engaging experiences among the users.
-However, as a 2018 study shows, designing gamified elements is even more difficult than designing games because the gamification context is marked by operational requirements that restrict the unlimited design space of games.
+Similar to games, gamification aims to invoke engaging experiences among users.
+However, as a study on gamification design shows, designing gamified elements is even more difficult than designing games because the gamification context is marked by operational requirements that restrict the unlimited design space of games.

 On top of the complexity challenge comes a bigger concern, i.e. integrating the gamified elements into your pre-existing processes and platforms.
 Gamification is most effective when it adapts to usage patterns, markets, and social trends specific to your company and customers, so integration should also be a top priority.